 The ODS included no provision for space-facing experiments; all of its modules were expected to be mounted on its Earth-facing payload bay side.
 This reflected the science and technology community's desire for a microgravity lab and the fact that highly capable automated space-facing satellites (for example, the Hubble Space Telescope) were available.
 If, however, space-facing experiments were desired on board the ODS, then it could be launched with a docking port on the Orbiter's space-facing belly.
 A tunnel through the ODS payload bay floor would link the port to the Hab/Lab module.

 Probably the company's most controversial proposal was to accelerate ODS assembly by stripping down Columbia, NASA's oldest Orbiter.
 SII noted that Columbia was the heaviest Orbiter, so had the least payload capacity.
-It assumed that NASA would want to replace Columbia with a new lighter Orbiter, increasing the Shuttle fleet's capability.
+It assumed that NASA would want to replace Columbia with a new, less heavy Orbiter, thus increasing the Shuttle fleet's overall lift capacity.
 SII called this "disposing of the worst and and replacing it with the best."
 Some components stripped from Columbia could, it suggested, be reused in the new Orbiter to save money.